Potato1682/nvim/README.md

 $ npm run build-plugin
 ```

-### Some servers stopped working by exit code 125
+### Some servers stopped working by exit code 125 or 126

-If you're using `podman`, you may not be using unqualified search registries.
+If you're using `podman`, you may not be using unqualified search registries. ( code 125 )
 Comment-out / Add the property to `/etc/containers/registries.conf` like this:

 ```tst
 unqualified-search-registries = ["docker.io"]
 ```

+If it doesn't work, you may not installed OCI runtime. ( code 126 )
+These are runtime binaries:

+- For cgroups v1 : `runc`
+- For cgroups v2 : `crun`

 ### Discord Rich Presence is not working